Noel Brotherston: International career

 Brotherston made his debut for Northern Ireland in a May 1980 friendly match against Scotland and won 27 international caps, scoring three goals.
 He represented his country in three FIFA World Cup qualification matches and played at the 1982 World Cup.

 Brotherston played in a famous 1–0 win for Northern Ireland over Israel that helped the team to qualify for the World Cup finals for the first time in 24 years.
 He also scored the winning goal against Wales in 1980 to give Northern Ireland the Home Internationals Championship trophy in the Irish Football Association's centenary year.

 Personal life

 Brotherston grew up in the town of Dundonald, in the east of Belfast.
 He lived in Bright Street, East Belfast when he was a small boy.

-He became a painter and decorator in Blackburn when he retired as a player.
+He became a painter and decorator in Blackburn when he retired as a player, and had two sons, Lee and Ryan.
 He died of a heart attack aged just 38.